RizhaoCai/Awesome-FAS/README.md

 Please feel free to pull requests or open an issue to add papers.

+## Update
+2020-09-24 A new paper appears: [DRL-FAS: A Novel Framework Based on Deep Reinforcement Learning for Face Anti-Spoofing](https://arxiv.org/pdf/2009.07529.pdf) (accepted by TIFS)
+2020-09-24 A new paper added: [FaceRevelio: A Face Liveness Detection System for Smartphones with a Single Front Camera](https://habiba-farrukh.github.io/files/FaceRevelio.pdf) (Mobicom 2020)

 ## Databases
 |  Name  | Publisher | Release year | Attack | Modal|
 |:--------|:--------:|:--------:|:--------:|:--------:|